-Category Required items Application Re-Grow Puerto Rico grant Application completed and signed by all owners with twenty-five percent (25%) 13 or more ownership in business applicant.
+Category Required items Application Re-Grow Puerto Rico grant Application completed and signed by all owners with twenty-five percent (25%) or more ownership in business applicant.
 Note: for non-profit applicants, a designated representative may sign with authorization from the organization.
-Proof of identity and residence (Only one (1) form of evidence required with application) Government issued photo i.d. for all owners with twenty- five percent (25%) 14 or more ownership in business.
+Proof of identity and residence (Only one (1) form of evidence required with application) Government issued photo i.d. for all owners with twenty- five percent (25%) or more ownership in business.
 For non-profits, i.d. will be submitted for designated representative.
-Driver's license, Passport Military id Real id Social security card Other government issued id card (to be attached to/uploaded with application) Proof of registration to do business in Puerto Rico (Only one (1) form of evidence required with application) Most recent Puerto Rico tax return Business registration documentation Proof entity meets size requirements (Only one (1) form of evidence required with application.
-For start-ups this category will be satisfied with information provided through the applicant business outlook/plan) Evidence of agricultural Most recent Puerto Rico tax return managerial ability (see DiplomasCertificates of Completion
+Proof of registration to do business in Puerto Rico (Only one (1) form of evidence required with application) Most recent Puerto Rico tax return Business registration documentation Proof entity meets size requirements (Only one (1) form of evidence required with application.
+For start-ups this category will be satisfied with information provided through the applicant business outlook/plan) Most recent Puerto Rico tax return Evidence of agricultural managerial ability (see Educational TranscriptsDiplomasCertificates of Completion